IgniteUI/indigo-design-docfx/en/components/hierarchical-grid.md

 | Background                                 | Defines the background color of the second grid                                                                            |
 | Grid 1              | Contains all the columns and cells of the top grid                                                                                      |

-If you'd like to alter the number of columns or cell, you can simply hide the unnecessary ones from the layers panel.
+If you'd like to alter the number of columns or cells, you can simply hide the unnecessary ones from the layers panel.
 In case you want to add more, you'll need to select the Hierarchical Grid component, right click on it and select "Detach instance" from the contextual menu.
 You can then duplicate some of the existing columns until you achieve the desired look of the Grid.
 If you want to show more of the hierarchy, you can also duplicate one of the two Grid frames.

 ## Using the Hierarchical Grid in Sketch